sxs-supa/jcjm/README.md

-this is a completely free script and sorta keyless (key: FREELESS_44ACYB429DJC) probably buggy asl cuz it's in pre beta i might remove the key but idk enjoy
+this is a completely free script and keyless probably buggy asl cuz it's in pre beta i might add a key but idk enjoy

-<3
+merry early christmas <3
 - supa